PrajothSenthilKumar/Dashboard-On-water-and-oil-leak_rate-of-machinery-model-master/README.md

    - Select the **repo** scope
    - Click **Generate new token (classic)**

-7. Generate an SSH key:
+7. In the home folder Generate an SSH key:
    ```bash
    ssh-keygen -t ed25519 -C "<github-username>"
    ```